-Based on the number of ordinary shares outstanding on January 10, 2010, assuming no exercise of options other than options exercised by selling shareholders for the purpose of selling shares in this offering, our issued share capital will consist of 237,072,449 ordinary shares after this offering.
+Assuming no exercise of options other than options exercised by selling shareholders for the purpose of selling shares in this offering, our issued share capital will consist of ordinary shares.
 We currently have only one class of issued shares, which have identical rights in all respects and rank equally with one another.
 Our ordinary shares have no par value and there is no authorized share capital under Singapore law.
 There is a provision in our articles of association to enable us in specified circumstances to issue shares with preferential, deferred or other special rights or restrictions as our directors may determine, subject to the provisions of the Singapore Companies Act and our articles of association.
 All shares presently issued are fully paid and existing shareholders are not subject to any calls on shares.
 Although Singapore law does not recognize the concept of "non-assessability" with respect to newly-issued shares, we note that any purchaser of our shares who has fully paid up all amounts due with respect to such shares will not be subject under Singapore law to any personal liability to contribute to the assets or liabilities of our company in such purchaser's capacity solely as a holder of such shares.
 We believe that this interpretation is substantively consistent with the concept of "non-assessability" under most, if not all, U.S. state corporations laws.
 All shares are in registered form.
 We cannot, except in the circumstances permitted by the Singapore Companies Act, grant any financial assistance for the acquisition or proposed acquisition of our own shares.